Tri-City Tree Doctor and United Tree Service

 UTS maintains professional membership in the International Society of Arboriculture(ISA) and ISA Michigan.

-TRI-CITY TREE DOCTOR was established in 1999 as a branch of UTS.
-M. David Sutton, another son of M. L. Sutton, is the arborist who manages this branch.
+TRI-CITY TREE DOCTOR was established in 1999 as a branch of UTS by M. David Sutton, another son of M. L. Sutton.
+Dave is the arborist who managed this branch until it was sold to Jonathan Getzinger in 2024.

 Tri-City Tree Doctor serves Midland, Bay, and Saginaw counties, as well as adjacent counties in mid-Michigan and some distant counties that require specialized services.